-Borstplaat is a traditional snack at Sinterklaas.
-And given my crush with chocolate seemed a recipe with chocolate borstplaat should be the one.
+Fondant (Borstplaat in Dutch) is a traditional snack at Sinterklaas.
+And given my crush with chocolate seemed a recipe with chocolate fondant should be the one.

 I'm going to enjoy my borstplaat with a nice cup of tea.
 One of my most favorite treats at this time.
 Where are you going to enjoy tonight?